Introduction

 Engine Type Definitions

-Standard Engines - This engine type has always existed on FME Flow, and is licensed per engine.
+Standard Engines - This engine type has always been available on FME Flow and is licensed per engine.

 CPU-Usage Engines - These engines are licensed by CPU time (called “credits”).